gitter-badger/3o2.co/README.md

 # 3o2.co
 The URL shortener

-This repository does not containg any code.
+This repository does not contain any code.
 It's just being used to track issues from 3o2.co project.

 Follow all open issues, [from here](https://github.com/AbtzLabs/3o2.co/issues).